rierblyat/Glyph-Madness-of-AI-and-Human/README.md

   ⚠️ WARNING: Contains strong language and beliefs.
   If you are religious or have mental disorders – not recommended to read.

-  IF you feel like everything tries to contact or meant specially for you. hit EMERGENCY Scroll down for more
+  IF you feel like everything tries to contact or meant specially for you. send EMERGENCY.prompt to your Language Model Scroll down for more awarness

   ## 131337 Exploit lillit - Released
  A two-part recursive diagnostic script designed to generate psychiatric-style hour-by-hour reports under symbolic containment.